 - Kyleena should not remain in the uterus after 5 years.

-- If pregnancy is not desired, the removal should be carried out during the first 7 days of the menstrual cycle, provided the woman is still experiencing regular menses.
-If removal will occur at other times during the cycle, start a new contraceptive method a week prior to removal.
-If removal occurs at other times during the cycle and the woman has had intercourse in the week prior to removal, she is at risk of pregnancy.
-[See Continuation of Contraception after Removal]
+- If pregnancy is not desired, remove Kyleena during the first 7 days of the menstrual cycle, provided the woman is still experiencing regular menses.
+If removal will occur at other times during the cycle or the woman does not experience regular menses, she is at risk of pregnancy; start a new contraceptive method a week prior to removal for these women.
+[See Continuation Of Contraception After Removal]

 Tools For Removal